 Even though I was warned not to go wandering within the castle, I did not heed the subtle warning or the preconcerted acquiescence-for I was agog.
 Instead, I had stepped outside my chamber to peek slowly, and passed the patio and archways.

 I saw the panurgic Antonio carrying what seemed to be a heavy object in a sack, as he put it into the rear of the carriage that rode off, from the grounds of the castle afterwards.

 Although it was dark outside, I saw the departure of the carriage and heard the horses gallop away.

 Indeed, it was a recherché occurrence that bewildered my perception and interpretation of the sequence that had unfolded, before my very own eyes.

-I was not aware of what was truly transpiring in the castle, and with the count and the servant.
+I was not aware of what was truly transpiring in the castle, with the count and the servant.

-However, I sensed something strange was betiding, and the question was simply, what was that mystery that was eluding me?
+However, I had sensed something strange was betiding, and the question was simply, what was that mystery that was eluding me?

-All that I recalled was the warning imposed upon me that restricted my activity in the castle.
+All that I had recalled was the warning imposed upon me that restricted my activity in the castle.
 I wondered if I had been seen by the count or the caretaker.

 The strange activities of the old man and his doings in the castle had precipitated my actions and whereabouts.